 Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the consolidated financial statements of the current period.
 These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

 Key audit matters identified in our audit are summarized as follows:

-- Valuation of inventories - Impairment of property, plant and equipment and right-of-use assets
+- Valuation of inventories - Estimated useful lives and residual values of property, plant and equipment

 Key Audit Matter